American-School-of-the-Hague/psd2l-plugin/BS_Users_Enrollments/README_Users_Enrollments.md

 ## 8 Enrollments Students Active

 Enrol students into current courses.
 Current courses are considered courses that have a terms.firstday that is equal to today or earlier.

+Students will only be enrolled in courses that are currently running.
+No students will be added

 PowerSchool does not track enrolment changes prior to the first day of classes.
 This means that the queries that track DROPs return no data.
 This results in erroneous student enrolments that have to be tidied up after school starts.